-With a sudden interest in blockchain investment, venture capitalists might be paving the way to the technology’s mainstream adoption.
+With an increasing interest in blockchain investment, venture capitalists might be paving the way to the technology’s mainstream adoption.

 As blockchain technology continues to rise in popularity, traditional venture capitalist (VC) investments are flooding in at a tremendous rate.
 Recent reports indicate that blockchain and cryptocurrency-focused startups have raised nearly US$3.9 billion through VC investments in the first three quarters of 2018 alone, which puts the industry up 280% compared to the whole of 2017.